Waveframe-Labs/Aurora-Workflow-Orchestration/docs/NEUROTRANSPARENCY_DOCTRINE.md

 ## 2. The Collapse of Cognitive Transparency

-The traditional scientific method assumes cognition is local, stable, attributable, inspectable, and reproducible.
+The traditional scientific method assumes that cognition is:

+- local
+- stable
+- attributable
+- inspectable
+- reproducible

 In modern AI–human workflows, none of these assumptions hold.

 Reasoning is now: